docsdevbr/symfony-doc-pt-br/security/access_token.rst

 Using CAS 2.0
 -------------

-.. versionadded:: 7.1

-    The support for CAS token handlers was introduced in Symfony 7.1.

 `Central Authentication Service (CAS)`_ is an enterprise multilingual single sign-on solution and identity provider for the web and attempts to be a